T-Joseph-Kim/NetworksProject2/README.md

 1. Open a terminal and clone or download the source code.
 2. Ensure you have the necessary dependencies installed (GCC, OpenSSL, and `make`).
-3. Run `make` within the root directory (NetworksProject2) to compile both server and client:
+3. Run `make` within the root directory (NetworksProject2) to compile both server and client.
+4. There are many test mp3 files that have the keyword "Same" if files are the same on server and clients (and will not be pulled) even if they have a different file name.

 ### 2. Running the Server